lars-vc/ml-notes/notes.md

     * *Independently sampled:* There are no subgroups of samples that are correlated (and if there are, we need to take this into account!!)
         * Avoid correlations between samples
 * *Curse of Dimensionality:* Too many features -> overfitting.
-* *Dimensionality reduction:* number of used features is a hyperparameter.
 * *Regularization:* This is a hyperparameter, $C=1/\lambda$.
 Added on to the back of the loss function $+\frac{\lambda}{2}w^Tw$.
     * Lambda depends on task, number of features and number of samples.
     * Doesn't include $w_0$, don’t penalise getting the average right, even if this means we need a huge $w_0$!